 How do you build a modern hotel room in a cave?
 How do you make it safe, comfortable, and attractive?
 The answer: cave hotels aren’t just historical, but painstakingly retrofitted for the modern era — and immensely picturesque.
 They’d have to be.
 Words alone could hardly lure so many to try an architectural style most associated with the neanderthal.

-Excavating the Diamond from the Rough
+Excavating a diamond from the rough

 You have choices here, nearly as many as in any city.
 But as diverse as they are in style, it isn’t an easy process to turn an evacuated, dilapidated cave into the stuff of luxury boutique legend.